jdthorpe/schema-watcher/README.md

 # schema-watcher (swatch)

-A bare-bones command line utility that watches a schema file and a data file and validates the data against the schema file in real time
+A bare-bones command line utility that watches a schema file and a data file and validates the data against the schema in real time

 ![swatch demo](demo.gif)